4dn-dcic/fish_omics_format/docs/source/demultiplex.rst

     - micron
     - Conditional requirement: this MUST be reported if any locations metrics are reported.
   * - *##time_unit=*
     - If relevant, the unit used to represent a time interval.
-Note: use “sec” for seconds, “msec” for milliseconds, “min” for minutes, and “hr” for hours.
+Note: use "sec" for seconds, "msec" for milliseconds, "min" for minutes, and "hr" for hours.
     - sec
     - Conditional requirement: this MUST be reported if any time metrics are reported.
   * - *##intensity_unit=*